Do your bananas go “bad” way too often?

 After the bananas are completely frozen, toss them into your high speed blender or food processor.
-I use our amazing juicer, which has an ice cream/sorbet attachment (coming to our Website Resources Page soon), so if your juicer has that options, by all means use it!
+I use our amazing juicer, which has an ice cream/sorbet attachment (coming to our Website Resources Page soon), so if your juicer has that options by all means use it!

 If you are using your blender or food processor, process the bananas, stop to scrape down the sides of the container, then continue this process until it reaches a soft-serve consistency.
 We have used this method too, and it works very well.

-Here are some delicious options:
+Here are some tasty optional add-ins:

 - Cacao Nibs